-- In September 2015, 38 new classrooms constructed by the Municipality are due to open.
+- In September 2015, 38 new classrooms constructed by the Municipality are due to open [since the initial publishing of this report in Hebrew, it has been confirmed that all 38 have been opened).
 A further 44 classrooms are in the process of being constructed, while 168 are in the planning stages and 259 are in the preliminary stages, not yet in the formal planning process.
 The total number of classrooms in all planning stages is 509, a significant increase (35 percent) over last year's figure of 378 classrooms. - The Municipality will rent 68 additional classrooms over the coming year. - From 2001 through the opening of the 2015-2016 school year, 476 classrooms have been constructed. - The pace of construction averages 36 classrooms per year.
-This figure fails even to keep pace with the rate of population growth (which in itself requires the construction of some 63 new classrooms each year). - During Mayor Nir Barkat's tenure (one and a half terms in office), a total of 219 classrooms have been constructed in East Jerusalem.
+This figure fails even to keep pace with the rate of population growth (which in itself requires the construction of some 63 new classrooms each year).

-- Two positive developments reflect an apparent commitment to classroom construction on the part of the Municipality: establishment of an Arab Education Division within the Municipality in April 2015, and the formation of a Classroom Construction Administration within Moriah, a quasi-public development company headquartered in the Jerusalem Municipality. - As of September 2012, the dropout rate in East Jerusalem was 13 percent of the total number of students, compared to 2.6 percent in general postelementary education in Israel as a whole, 4.6 percent in Arab postelementary education in Israel, and one percent in West Jerusalem.
-Most of the dropout occurs during high school, but cumulative dropout over the course of a 12-year education means that 36 percent of children in East Jerusalem do not complete 12 years of schooling. - On June 29, 2014, the government adopted "Government Resolution No. 1775: Plan to Increase Personal Security and Socioeconomic Development in Jerusalem for the Benefit of All Residents."3 The decision doubled the Ministry of Education's dropout prevention budget from NIS 2.7 million to NIS 5.4 million over five years.
+- During Mayor Nir Barkat's tenure (one and a half terms in office), a total of 219 classrooms have been constructed in East Jerusalem. - Two positive developments reflect an apparent commitment to classroom construction on the part of the Municipality: establishment of an Arab Education Division within the Municipality in April 2015, and the formation of a Classroom Construction Administration within Moriah, a quasi-public development company headquartered in the Jerusalem Municipality. - As of September 2012, the dropout rate in East Jerusalem was 13 percent of the total number of students, compared to 2.6 percent in general post-elementary education in Israel as a whole, 4.6 percent in Arab post-elementary education in Israel, and one percent in West Jerusalem.
+Most students drop out during high school.
+A full 36% of children in East Jerusalem do not complete 12 years of education. - On June 29, 2014, the government adopted "Government Resolution No. 1775: Plan to Increase Personal Security and Socioeconomic Development in Jerusalem for the Benefit of All Residents."
+The decision doubled the Ministry of Education's dropout prevention budget from NIS 2.7 million to NIS 5.4 million over five years.
 According to the response from the director of the Arab Education Division, the budget allocated for dropout prevention programs in accordance with the government decision is NIS 600,000 for 2015, a figure presumably additional to the identical line item in the municipal budget.
 This amount is far below what is required.
 According to a calculation made two years ago by the JEA, a sum of NIS 15 million would be required immediately to reduce dropout levels. - Substantial discrepancies can be seen between West and East Jerusalem in terms of number of dropout prevention programs: - In general education in Jerusalem, 21 regular dropout prevention programs are in operation, compared to eight programs in the Arab education system. - Of 45 educational institutions in Jerusalem operating programs by the Education and Welfare Services Division of the Ministry of Education, only four are in East Jerusalem. - In the 2014-2015 school year, 63 schools operated "regular matriculation track" ("Mabar") classrooms.
-Only three of these schools are located in East Jerusalem. - Of 39 "Challenge" program classrooms run this year, just five are in East Jerusalem.
+Only three of these schools are located in East Jerusalem.

-3 Government Resolution 1775, Plan to Increase Personal Security and Socioeconomic Development in Jerusalem for the Benefit of All Its Residents, 29 June 2014.
+Government Resolution 1775, Plan to Increase Personal Security and Socioeconomic Development in Jerusalem for the Benefit of All Its Residents, 29 June 2014.